Veleth/Little_Projects/README.md

 1. [Webchecker](#WEBCHECKER)

 <a name="WEBCHECKER"><h3>Webchecker (2019-01-17)</h3></a>
 This program reads the list of URLs (by default from websites.txt) and constantly checks whether there has been an update to any of them.
-Upon updatei it notifies the user.
+Upon update it notifies the user.
 Libraries used: `bs4`, `smtplib`, and `requests`.
+It also requires `lxml` to be present in order to parse the data.